gilmar/linsync/cluster/README.md

 ./runManyProcesses.sh 1 1 200
 ```

-Then we wait -- each job should take 2-3 hours, but may take longer to reach the head of the queue.
+Then we wait -- each job should take 2-3 hours (for the above parameters file -- different for others!), but may take longer to reach the head of the queue.

 Once all the jobs are finished, you should have mat files for each value of `S` in folders `1` through `200`
 under your results folder.